Get all the latest data for Rotterdam

 What is the average housing price in Rotterdam in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative Dutch sources like Statistics Netherlands (CBS) and the Kadaster, which we manually verified for accuracy.
+We are writing this as of 2026, using the latest Rotterdam housing data collected from official and market sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Rotterdam.